Other Web Gateways to Legal History

 - Research Guides, The National Archives (UK)

-Index to numerous research guides relevant for the student of legal history in Britain and the British Empire.
+Index to numerous research guides relevant for the student of legal history in Britain and the British Empire, searchable by subject.

 - Guide to Law and Legal Resources, The National Archives (US)